PaulGilchrist/ballistics/README.md

 ### Other Ideas for Later Addition

-* getDistanceYards (from target size and mils)
-* optimalRiflingTwist
-* speedOfSound (at different altitudes)
-* standardRelativeHumidity (at different altitudes)

 * clicksToReachMaximumPointBlankRangeZero
 * maxPointBlankRangeZeroYards
 * maximumPointBlankRange
-* rifleRecoilVelocity
-* rifleRecoilEnergy
+* optimalRiflingTwist (requires asking user for bullet length which would not be known unless reloading or pulling a bullet to measure)
+* rifleRecoilVelocity (requires rifle weight and powder weight - Powder weight would not be known unless reloading)
+* rifleRecoilEnergy (requires rifle weight and powder weight - Powder weight would not be known unless reloading)
-* sectionalDensity
+* sectionalDensity (requires bullet diameter)
 * What about making all the calculators available?
-  * getDistanceYards
   * degreesToRadians
   * inchesToIPHY
   * inchesToMil